 - The child is over 14 years old and so should receive three doses over 6 months.

 - The individual has a less effective immune system.

-The FDA has now updated this to include adults up to 45 years of age if they did not receive a vaccine when younger.
+The FDA have now updated this to include adults up to 45 years old if they did not receive a vaccine when younger.

 The HPV vaccine is safe and effective.
-Studies have reported no serious side effects, although the FDA advise that it might cause pain at the site of injection, as well as swelling, redness, and headaches.
+Studies have reported no serious side effects, although the FDA advise that it might cause pain at the injection site, swelling, slight discoloration, and headaches.

-The vaccine does not prevent other STIs or treat people with existing HPV infections or HPV-related diseases.
+The vaccine does not prevent other STIs or treat people who already have HPV or HPV-related diseases.

-According to the CDC, an HPV infection typically resolves without treatment within 2 years.
-Estimates are that 90 percent of HPV infections will clear, with the help of the immune system, without causing any harm.
+According to the Centers for Disease Control and Prevention (CDC), an HPV infection typically resolves without treatment within 2 years.
+Estimates are that 90% of HPV infections will clear, with the help of the immune system, without causing any harm.

 Nevertheless, viruses are difficult for a doctor to treat actively, and developing immunity might take months or even years.
 A person could potentially have HPV for many years before receiving a diagnosis or experiencing complications.

 If a person has genital warts, they should avoid sexual contact until they treat the condition.

 The period during which genital warts can spread after removal is unknown.
 Wearing a barrier contraceptive, such as a condom, can help prevent further spread.